rsantrod/katacoda-scenarios/oda05-channels/step2.md

-By clicking on '+ channel' button you will see the creation dialog.
+By clicking on '+ Channel' button you will see the creation dialog.

 ![Oracle Digital Assistant - create channel dialog](assets/oda-channels-create-dialog.jpg)